LIPSASHARMA/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-R-squared is 0.7149, which is a strong correlation for the dataset and shows the dataset is an effective dataset.
-However, r-squared is not the only consideration for effectiveness.
-There may be other variables not included in the dataset contributing to the variation in the mpg.
+R-squared should not be used for effectiveness.
+There are ther variables, like air drag coefficient, etc. that are not included in the calculation of the variation of mpg.
+R-squared = 0.7149 this indicates a strong correlation and also highlights it is a effective dataset.

 ## Summary Statistics on Suspension Coils